 - HHS and other regulatory agencies lack the authority to regulate research in the humanities and social sciences

 The NPRM cites as its statutory authority 42 U.S.C.
 289, which applies to “biomedical or behavioral research involving human subjects,” and does not mention social science or research in the humanities.
 As the NPRM acknowledges, “some of the commenters [on the ANPRM] recommended that the definition of research be focused more explicitly by being limited to ‘biomedical and behavioral research,’ in accordance with the statutory provision underlying the Common Rule.”
-But it makes no effort to focus the definition or to explain why the drafters felt comfortable ignoring this part of the statute.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.